shimlab/NanoSplicer/README.md

 `JWR_checker.py`: Find junctions within reads (JWRs) from a spliced mapping result (BAM).

 `JWR_subset.py`: Subset the result from JWR_checker.
 Based on our performance assessment, JWRs with high junction alignment quality (JAQ) are usually accurately mapped to their respective splice junctions.
-This module filters JWRs based on their JAQ, allowing selection of JWRs with lower JAQ that will most benefit from anlaysis with the NanoSplicer module.
+This module filters JWRs based on their JAQ, allowing selection of JWRs with lower JAQs that will most benefit from anlaysis with the NanoSplicer module.
 By default, `JWR_subset.py` selects JWRs with a junction alignment quality of less than 0.9.

 `NanoSplicer.py`: Perform splice junction identification on the `JWR_checker.py` (or `JWR_subset.py` if applied) output.